Questions to ask a prospective wedding DJ from www.bridaltips.com, and our answers

 Some wedding disc jockey folks have a list of songs they play and except for the bride and groom first dance, do not give you much choice.
 Our wedding DJ allowed us to choose at least 50% which is not the norm.
 Let your DJ be your guide as to what songs should be played.
 A good disc jockey reads the crowd and knows what to play.
 Be sure they know what NOT to play, as well as special songs you want to hear.
 Ask if they will accept requests from wedding guests.
 Your wedding disc jockey should be flexible with a wide selection, so requests from your wedding guests can be fulfilled.
 This step is VERY crucial, because your wedding DJ plays about 60 songs during your reception, and you want nothing but the best tunes to keep your dance floor crowded.
 If the DJ needs to intervene and suggest a song, heed them as they generally know what they are doing and keep up with the current trends.
 You want a wedding DJ who can adapt to any crowd.
 This DJ will be someone who is very well versed in all areas music.
 Don't try to give the DJ a tape or a list of 100% of the songs to play for the night.
 You hired a DJ not a juke box operator.
 If they stick to your play list, I can guarantee you'll have an empty dance floor.
 Your musical taste is not the same as 120 people at your wedding.
 Let your DJ do their job and keep your wedding guests happy.

 Answer: DJ Brandon has been DJ'ing weddings since 2001.
-As a Client of DJ Brandon, you have a Client Log In Area where you can pick out the music you must have, music you like, and music you do not want.
+As a Client of DJ Brandon, you have access to a planning app where you can pick out the music you must have, music you like, and music you do not want.
 DJ Brandon will take requests from guest as long as it fits into the music that the Bride and Groom approve.
 DJ Brandon can play CD's that you provide.

 Where will your wedding DJ setup?
 Is there a dance floor?